Akatsuki (spacecraft)

-By using five different cameras working at several wavelengths, Akatsuki is studying the stratification of the atmosphere, atmospheric dynamics, and cloud physics.
-Astronomers working on the mission reported detecting a possible gravity wave (not to be confused with gravitational waves) in Venus' atmosphere in December 2015.
+By using five different cameras working at several wavelengths, Akatsuki studied the stratification of the atmosphere, atmospheric dynamics, and cloud physics.
+Astronomers working on the mission reported detecting a possible gravity wave (not to be confused with gravitational waves) in Venus's atmosphere in December 2015.

+JAXA lost contact with the probe in late April 2024.
+Operation was terminated officially on 18 September 2025.

 Mission

-Akatsuki is Japan's first planetary exploration mission since the failed Mars orbiter Nozomi probe which was launched in 1998.
+Akatsuki was Japan's first planetary exploration mission since the failed Mars orbiter Nozomi probe which was launched in 1998.
 Akatsuki was originally intended to conduct scientific research for two or more years from an elliptical orbit around Venus ranging from 300 to 80000 km in altitude, but its alternate orbit had to be highly elliptical ranging between 1,000 and 10,000 km at its nearest point and about 360000 km at its farthest.
 This larger orbit takes 10 days to complete instead of the originally planned 30 hours.
 The budget for this mission is ¥14.6 billion (US$174 million) for the satellite and ¥9.8 billion (US$116 million) for the launch.

-Observations include cloud and surface imaging from an orbit around the planet with cameras operating in the infrared, visible and UV wavelengths to investigate the complex Venusian meteorology and elucidate the processes behind the mysterious atmospheric super-rotation.
+Observations included cloud and surface imaging from an orbit around the planet with cameras operating in the infrared, visible and UV wavelengths to investigate the complex Venusian meteorology and elucidate the processes behind the mysterious atmospheric super-rotation.
 On Venus, while the planet rotates at 6 km/h at the equator, the atmosphere spins around the planet at 300 km/h.
-Other experiments are designed to confirm the presence of lightning and to determine whether volcanism occurs currently on Venus.
+Other experiments were designed to confirm the presence of lightning and to determine whether volcanism occurs currently on Venus.